Peacepac/alx-pre_course/0x01-git/README.md

-My readme should not be empty
+My readme should not be empty that's the rule ALX task said